HospitalRun/hospitalrun.io/hack-week/index.md

 Many companies provide time off to work on volunteer efforts, and some will even pay for your airfare if you ask nicely.
 So give it a shot :)

 # Cool.
 How do I participate?
-We vet everyone who participates, so being a part of the project team already helps; but ultimately, you need to apply using the Google Form below.
+We vet everyone who participates, so already [being a part of the project team](https://github.com/HospitalRun/hospitalrun-frontend/blob/master/CONTRIBUTING.md) helps; but ultimately, you need to apply using the Google Form below.

 ## [Click Here to Apply](https://docs.google.com/forms/d/1TBk9TSc92j9NJKzzQ73OzAesSNjeT_fPQqoKazQbkts/viewform)
 Clear enough?

 # Next Retreat: March 13-19, Lake Tahoe, CA
-Our first ever HospitalRun Hack Week will be a small team of 8-11 participants held in Lake Tahoe, CA at [this lodge](https://www.vrbo.com/644606), within walking distance of Heavenly Ski Resort.
-Again you can [Apply Here](https://docs.google.com/forms/d/1TBk9TSc92j9NJKzzQ73OzAesSNjeT_fPQqoKazQbkts/viewform) to participate.
+Thanks to the efforts of an anonymous and generous donor, we're pleased to share that our first ever HospitalRun Hack Week will be a small team of 8-11 participants held in Lake Tahoe, CA at [this lodge](https://www.vrbo.com/644606), within walking distance of Heavenly Ski Resort.
+Again you can [apply here](https://docs.google.com/forms/d/1TBk9TSc92j9NJKzzQ73OzAesSNjeT_fPQqoKazQbkts/viewform) to participate.